MarcoZufferli/marcozufferli.github.io/content/posts/not_so_brief_overview_about_kerberos.md

 - <span id=16> **SPN**: The SPN related to / pointing to the service the Client needs to connect to via SSO is sent in plain-text, such as the SPN "HTTP/Charlotte.medin.local" or "CIFS/SERV01" ([1](https://en.hackndo.com/kerberos/)); in the first, one wants to authenticate to the HTTP service present on the Hostname "Charlotte.medin.local" while in the second to the CIFS service present on the Hostname SERV01.

-<span id=18>I want to highlight that both TGT Ticket & TGS Ticket (also called Service Ticket / ST ) both contain the [Privilege Attribute Certificate (PAC)](#privilege-attribute-certificate-pac), that is, a data structure used by the Kerberos protocol to share with the other actors involved in the authentication the security information related to the domain user attempting the login, including: Username, ID, Group Membership and in general all security information; furthermore [the PAC is NOT encrypted but ONLY signed](#11).
+<span id=18>I want to highlight that both TGT Ticket & TGS Ticket (also called Service Ticket / ST ) contain the [Privilege Attribute Certificate (PAC)](#privilege-attribute-certificate-pac), that is, a data structure used by the Kerberos protocol to share with the other actors involved in the authentication the security information related to the domain user attempting the login, including: Username, ID, Group Membership and in general all security information; furthermore [the PAC is NOT encrypted but ONLY signed](#11).

 4. ### **KRB_TGS_REP: KDC sends the TGS Ticket to the client**